psycedelicAI/high-security-facility-concept/docs/foundational/threat-model.md

 - operational degradation
 - incident-state confusion
 - physical intrusion
+- environmental hazard
 - partial trust failure

-For that reason, the threat model must include not only direct attack, but also misuse of legitimacy, ambiguity, and environmental weakness.
+For that reason, the threat model must include not only direct attack, but also misuse of legitimacy, ambiguity, environmental weakness, and site exposure.

 ---